isc-projects/kea/CONTRIBUTING.md

 There are other useful switches which can be passed to configure.
 It is always a good idea to use `–enable-logger-checks`, which does sanity checks on logger parameters.
-Use `–-enable-debug` to enable various additional consistency checks that reduce performance but help during development.
+Use `–-enable-debug` to enable debug symbols and various additional consistency checks that reduce performance but help during development.
 If you happen to modify anything in the documentation, use `–-enable-generate-docs`.
 If you are modifying DHCP code, you are likely to be interested in enabling a non-default database backends for DHCP.
 Note that if the backend is not enabled, the database-specific unit-tests are skipped.
 To enable the MySQL backend, use the switch `–with-mysql`; for PostgreSQL, use `–with-pgsql`.